 This is the ‘ET Highway’ to Rachel, north of Nellis AFB and it is hot enough to melt a flying saucer.

 As I pass Nellis I wondered whether I’d see any sign of the sinister activities that make the place famous amongst the tin foil hatters.
-These vapour trails are not the Boeing 787 being put through it’s paces, that’s for sure.
+Those vapour trails are not a Boeing 787 being put through its paces, that’s for sure.
 Two jets fly off into the ionosphere at high speed.

-This must be Rachel, NV, then.
+This must be Rachel, NV.
 Again, reminds me of the Wycliffe Well roadhouse south of Tennant Creek, NT.
-Same UFO theme to haul the weary and bored off the highway.
+Same silly UFO theme to lure the weary and bored off the highway.

 It’s an old ranch house (though in fact these dilapidated old cabins are all over the west).
 I notice they call the bigger ones ‘stations’ out here too.